janetkarpenske/c-best-restaurant/README.md

 ## Description

-Best Restaurants is a C#/CSHTML Website that allows you review your favorite restaurant along with defining their cuisine style.
+Best Restaurants is a C#/CSHTML Website that allows you to review your favorite restaurant along with defining their cuisine style.
 Go ahead submit those 5-star reviews!

 ## Setup/Installation Requirements